#79 OT · Carolina Panthers

 Your grade joins the crowd-sourced Fan Verdict.

-On the field, Ikem Ekwonu grades out as a poor OT for Carolina Panthers (F Performance).
-The money matches the play — the Contract Value Index lands at F, a significant overpay.
+On the field, Ikem Ekwonu grades out as a shaky OT for Carolina Panthers (D+ Performance).
+Against that production, his deal reads as fairly priced on the Contract Value Index (C+) — the team is paying below what the play would command.
 The public read is negative (D- Sentiment), drawn from current news and social signal rather than the box score.

 Length